proAIrokibul/proAIrokibul/README.md

 <h1 align="center">Hi 👋, I'm I'm Rokibul Hasan</h1>
 <h3 align="center">AI & ML Developer | Dedicated to ethical AI | Bridging the gap between technology and humanity | Crafting responsible and impactful machine learning solutions.
 Let's build a better future! 🌐🤝</h3>
+- 🚀 Curiosity: I'm perpetually intrigued by the world around me.
+- 🖥 Interests: Computer systems & programming languages & LLM and AI agents.
+I love building complex things, unfortunately, too much math often makes me sleepy.
+AI is definately the future, but the infrastructure is what it relies on.
+It's an honor if I can be a bootloader of it.
+- 😄 Motto: I know nothing about the world and I'm quite stupid, but will keep learning and sharing in the public.
+The brave new world is never boring.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=proairokibul&label=Profile%20views&color=0e75b6&style=flat" alt="proairokibul" /> </p>